kennedyjustin/BolusGPT/README.md

 The calculation is done on an HTTP server and the API is exposed to the GPT via an "Action" (function calling).
 The server integrates with Dexcom CGMs (via a port of [pydexcom](https://github.com/gagebenne/pydexcom/)) to get the user's real-time blood glucose level and trend, and also stores static settings like the user's insulin-to-carb ratio.

-**Important Note**: Insulin dosing is under the purview of the FDA, so users are required to self-host the server.
+**IMPORTANT**: Insulin dosing is under the purview of the FDA, so users are required to self-host the server.
 All of the resources required to build the GPT, along with a [setup guide](./SETUP.md) is included in the repository.
 BolusGPT is not an FDA approved system, and is not sold or publicly hosted anywhere.

 That being said, I have personally been using BolusGPT to calculate doses on a regular basis.